diegoddox/react-redux-toastr/README.md

 ##### Toastr: `confirm`
 The confirm method takes two arguments the first is the message the second is a object where you can specify what will happen when the user clicks on `ok` or `cancel` button

+NOTE: You can only have one at a time, right now if you have one `confirm` and you fire another it will be ignored.

 ```
 const toastrConfirmOptions = {